Abbas swears in Palestinian unity government shunned by Israel

 In the absence of Fatah forces in Gaza, Hamas will effectively retain its security grip in the territory, where in addition to the 25,000-member Qassam Brigades, the Islamist group also controls 20,000 other armed personnel.

+The Israeli statement made no mention of possible economic measures though it empowered Netanyahu to impose further sanctions on the Palestinian Authority.

+Israel withheld some tax revenues from the Palestinians in retaliation for Abbas' signing in April of international conventions and treaties after Netanyahu reneged on a promised release of Palestinian prisoners.

-The peace talks, which began in July, had been stalled before they were suspended, with divisions deep over Israeli settlement building in land Palestinians seek for a state and Israel's demand the Palestinians recognise it as a Jewish state.
+The peace talks, which began in July, had been stalled, with divisions deep over Israeli settlement building in occupied land Palestinians seek for a state and Israel's demand that Palestinians recognise it as a Jewish state.

+On Sunday, U.S. Secretary of State John Kerry, who spearheaded the peace efforts that Israel froze when the unity deal was signed on April 23, spoke by telephone with Abbas and voiced his concern about Hamas's role in the government, State Department spokeswoman Jen Psaki said.

+"(Kerry) stated that the United States would monitor the situation closely and judge any government based on its composition, policies and actions," Psaki said.

-(Additional reporting by Nidal al-Mughrabi in Gaza, Allyn Fisher-Ilan in Jerusalem, and Lesley Wroughton in Washington; Writing by Jeffrey Heller in Jerusalem; Editing by Dan Williams, Janet Lawrence and Mohammad Zargham)
+(Additional reporting by Nidal al-Mughrabi in Gaza, Allyn Fisher-Ilan in Jerusalem; Writing by Jeffrey Heller in Jerusalem, Editing by Dan Williams and Janet Lawrence)